Melthen-bor/EM_wave/README.md

-# EM_wave
+# Ferrum
-This is a graphics engine for c++ and it is made for 2D game programming
+This is an input and window handler designed to be used with GLFW and GLAD